SadaqaWorks/Word-By-Word-Quran-Android/README.md

 ![Quran Project](https://github.com/SadaqaWorks/QuranProjects/blob/master/quran.gif)

 <br />You may try it from here https://play.google.com/store/apps/details?id=com.loopslab.wordbywordquran

 ## Features
 1. In three languages English, Bangla, Indonesia (more translation can be added  from (http://tanzil.net/trans/) or (https://github.com/SadaqaWorks/IslamicDatabase))
 2. Word By Word meaning in those three language
-3. Gramitical analysis for each word
+3. Grammatical analysis for each word

 ## Features can be added
 1. More translation can be added  from (http://tanzil.net/trans/) or (https://github.com/SadaqaWorks/IslamicDatabase).